Numerical Solutions of the spectral problem for arbitrary self-adjoint extensions of the 1D Schroedinger equation: Finite element method for the eigenvalue problem in the interval

 because their boundary values are elements of a maximally isotropic subspace of the Lagrange boundary form.
-Using \eqref{derivatives} and the definition of the boundary values of the boundary functions in terms of $V$ we have that:
+Using \eqref{derivatives} and the definition of the boundary values of the boundary functions codified in the matrix $V$ we have